KeithBautista/DunneAndCrescenzi/README.md

 - Ability to easily get in contact with Business through multiple forms of contact.
 - Easily access through different forms of interaction (Mobile and Desktop).

+## User Stories

+#### First Time User

+1. As a first time user I would like to see a simple layout that is easily navigatable.
+2. As a first time user I would like to know what the restaurant has to offer.
+3. As a first time user I would like to see if they cater to any events.
+4. As a first time user I would like to know if they cater to children and not only adults.
+5. As a first time user I would like to know how to get in contact with the business to conduct a reservation.

+#### Returning User

+1. As a returning user I would like to see the menu for the different location that they offer.
+2. As a returning user I would like to know what the new location offers in terms of food.
+3. As a returning user I would like to know what the opening times are for each location that you offer.
+4. As a returning user I would like to know the address for each location offered.
+5. As a returning user I would like to know how to get in contact with the business through email.
+6. As a returning user I would like to know how to get in touch with the business through social media.

+#### Site Owner

+7. As the site owner I want users to know what what the restaurant offers and the prices.
+8. As the site owner I want users to have the ability to get in contact with the business in case further information is needed.
+9. As the site owner I want the users to be able to know which location suits them best to dine in.
+10. As the site owner I would like the users to see through images on what events can be held.
+11. As the site owner I want the users to know our social media handles as word of mouth can increase our site traffic as well as restaurant traffic.